 Healthy Futures Starting in the Kitchen teaches childcare cooks basic nutrition and how to prepare healthy, delicious foods that appeal to young children.
-The program, funded by Smart Start of Mecklenburg County, was developed at the Mecklenburg County Health Department in partnership with Johnson & Wales University Charlotte (JWUC) as a way to address childhood obesity.
+The program is funded by Smart Start of Mecklenburg County and is facilitated by a partnership with Mecklenburg County Health Department and Central Piedmont Community College (CPCC) to address childhood obesity.

 Since the first pilot program in Summer 2008, 83 cooks from 73 centers have completed Healthy Futures Starting in the Kitchen.
 Future plans include basic nutrition, menu planning and cost analysis for administrators and continuing education classes for graduates.